 All students are to notify their respective program of an absence either the day before (if known) or the morning of.
 Notification is made by either phone call or email.
-BLD students call Erin Osborne at 304-293-2069 or email her at ecosborne@hsc.wvu.edu.
-Students must notify the program each day absent.
-This policy also applies during clinical rotations.
+BLD students call Erin Osborne at 304-293-2069 or email her at eosborne@hsc.wvu.edu.
+Students must notify the program easborne@hsc.wvu.edu.
+Students must notify the program of the prog